jmancewicz/DIGITS/examples/siamese/README.md

 > NOTE: `create_db.py` does not resize images.
 All images must have the same size.

 Now that we have created the required files, we may create the dataset using DIGITS.
-On the main page, click `New Dataset > Images > Other`:
+On the main page, click `New Dataset > Image > Other`:

 ![Create generic dataset](create-generic-dataset.png)